ProjectLibertyLabs/gateway/developer-docs/account/HCP.md

 }
 ```

-## HCP is a part of the `account-api` microservice
+## ICS is a part of the `account-api` microservice

 For MVI, so that we need to stand up only a single service, and because `account-api`'s `siwa` endpoint will be called,
-HCP endpoints
+ICS endpoints
 will be part of the `account-api` microservice.

 Attachments are not supported as of this writing and not included in this proposal/update

-### `v1/hcp/publishAll`
+### `v1/ics/publishAll`

-This endpoint requires a body of type `HcpPublishAllRequestDto`, which contains all 3 of the payloads to publish
+This endpoint requires a body of type `IcsPublishAllRequestDto`, which contains all 3 of the payloads to publish
 on-chain.

 ```
-    export class HcpPublishAllRequestDto {
+    export class IcsPublishAllRequestDto {
-    addHcpPublicKeyPayload: ItemizedSignaturePayloadDto;
+    addIcsPublicKeyPayload: ItemizedSignaturePayloadDto;
     addContextGroupPRIDEntryPayload: ItemizedSignaturePayloadDto;
     addContetGroupMetadataPayload: UpsertPagePayloadDto;
     }

-    @Post(':accountId/addHcpPublicKey')
+    @Post(':accountId/addIcsPublicKey')
     @HttpCode(HttpStatus.ACCEPTED)
     async publishAll(
       @Param() { accountId }: AccountIdDto,
-      @Body() payload: HcpPublishAllRequestDto): Promise <AnnouncementResponseDto > {
+      @Body() payload: IcsPublishAllRequestDto): Promise <AnnouncementResponseDto > {

         // check that the accountId has an MSA on chain as a fast, early failure.
         // it's not necessary to deserialize the payload to verify the id matches